 The following are quotes and thoughts from various resources on the subject of Sex Before Marriage and Living Together.
 We pray they will minister to your situation.

-• God has designed sexual expression to be experienced between a man and woman within the context of a permanent love relationship.
+• God has designed sexual expression to be experienced within the context of a permanent love relationship.
 (See Genesis 2:24-25.)
 Christians who believe this should realize that sex will be fulfilling in a lasting way only in the context of marriage.
 If we pick a wildflower and take it from its natural environment, it wilts quickly.
 So, too, the satisfaction of sex is short-lived when it is torn from the setting for which God designed it.
 (Dennis McCallum and Gary DeLashmutt, The Myth of Romance)

 • Sex symbolizes covenant fulfillment.
 If you have sex with someone you’re not married to, you tell a lie with your body.
 Your body testifies that a spiritual, supernatural and legal joining has taken place, when in fact it hasn’t.
 Not only that, your behavior also tells a lie about God and the nature of His covenant.
 You throw mud at the supernatural storyline that your body was created to honor.
 According to the Bible, the only sex that faithfully tells God’s covenant story is sex that takes place within a marriage covenant.
 Not “I’m-just having-a-fling” sex.
 Not co-habiting sex.
 Not “I’m engaged” sex.
 Not “I’m-so-in-love-it-doesn’t-matter” sex.
 According to the Bible, marital sex is the only sex that glorifies God.
 (Mary Kassian, from the Girlsgonewise.com article, “Necessities for God-Glorifying Sex”)